 Governors can only be elected or appointed to the Governing Body if they satisfy certain eligibility criteria and are not disqualified from the role for 1) general rounds, 2) grounds that apply to particular categories of governor and 3) ground that arise because of particular failings or actions on the part of the governor.
 The Eligibility Criteria (and reasons for disqualification) for governors can be found here.
 All school governors must have an enhanced DBS (Disclosure and Barring Service) check.

 Governing Body Meetings

 The main way in which governors contribute their time to the school is by attending Governing Body meetings throughout the school year.
 The full Governing Body meets at regular intervals throughout the year (usually 3-4 times per term, including full and committee meetings) to discuss the school’s performance, issues, policies, budget and the school’s plans for forward development.
-The Headteacher provides governors with a termly report on the school’s activities, successes and challenges.
+The Headteacher provides governors with reports about the school’s activities, successes and challenges.
 Our Governing Body meetings usually take place at the school (although online at the moment due to COVID-19) on Tuesdays between 4.30pm and 6.30pm.